NUnit Tutorial

 TestName property

-TestName property is used when we have to use different name than the specified test method name.
-Below is the example:
+The TestName property is used when we have to use a different name than the specified test method name.
+Below is an example:

 [TestCase(TestName = "EmployeeAgeGreaterAndEqualTo60_Expects_IsSCitizenAsTrue")]